riskymind/codepath-prework/README.md

-# codepath-prework
-CodePath prework project

 ## Codepath-prework

 ### App Description
 An application to manage the UI widget and it interative nature

 ### App Walk-though
-`TODO://` Add the URL to your animated app walk-though `gif` in the image tag below.
-Make sure the gif actually renders and animates when viewing this README. (☝️ Remove this paragraph after after adding gif)

 <img src="YOUR_GIF_URL_HERE" width=200><br>